 In today's age of always-on connectivity, mobile devices glued to our hands, and being able to reach out to any company and shop 24/7, the way businesses need to operate has changed.
-Your physical store seem to matter less, and the focus has gone to significant online presence through websites and community management.
-As a freelance creative copywriter I am seeing a sharp increase in this transition.
+Your physical store seems to matter less, and the focus has gone to significant online presence through websites and community management.
 Things like price point, delivery time, and cost of delivery are outweighing things like the perceived prestige/fame of your brand and the necessity to hold a physical product before making a purchase.

 Think of consumer activism, not painstakingly organized, but almost formed organically, with just a few clicks.
 One person makes a poignant complaint on social media and reviews sites before you know it this complaint can be resonated across shares, retweets and sometimes even viral popularity.
 A brand is built up over many years but can be destroyed in seconds.
 The time for armchair activism is now.

-To go back to a previous notion, the one of traditional brick-and-mortar approaches versus online first businesses, we put emphasize on websites over physical stores.
+To go back to a previous notion, the traditional brick-and-mortar approaches versus online first businesses, we put emphasis on websites over physical stores.
 There is enough evidence of that happening all around us.
 Think of how Amazon is putting pressure on more traditional companies that you can find on the high street and in shopping malls (and sometimes even forcing them to fold).

 As consumers have less need for physical stores, combined with the consumer's confidence in forcing companies to 'do the right thing,' they have also become more empowered to punish companies’ things they couldn't before.